 In the last ten years this has included contributions to:

 The Development fund will support the new building project, and will enable us to fitout and furnish the new building to at standard that enhances our learning environment.

 Donation for one student attending

-When ordering stationery and other resources for your daughter this year, you will notice that some items are marked as “Voluntary Contribution” and others as “Optional”.
+When ordering stationery and other resources for your daughter this year, you will notice that some items are marked as “Voluntary Contribution” and others as “Extra Curricular”.